tyson-swetnam/new-website/docs/blog/posts/2024-10-14-year-in-review.md

 [![OpenDendro](assets/opendendro_logo.png){width=200}](https://opendendro.org/){target=_blank}

 As we approached the end of our NSF collaborative research award to update legacy software for dendrochronological research, we hosted a summit on the state of the scientific software used by the dendro community.
-Principal Investigator's of [OpenDendro](https://opendendro.org/){target=_blank}, Kevin Anchukaitis and Andy Bunn, brought a group of technically saavy dendrochronologists to the[Laboratory of Tree Ring Research](https://ltrr.arizona.edu){target=_blank}, where the science of dendrochronology was born, to learn more about the work we've achieved.
+Principal Investigator's of [OpenDendro](https://opendendro.org/){target=_blank}, Kevin Anchukaitis and Andy Bunn, brought a group of technically saavy dendrochronologists to the [Laboratory of Tree Ring Research](https://ltrr.arizona.edu){target=_blank}, where the science of dendrochronology was born, to learn more about the work we've achieved.

 ![OpenDendro class](assets/opendendro_class.jpg){width=320} ![OpenDendo Kevin](assets/opendendro_kevin.jpg){width=320}